- A 100% commission-based job, like that of a real estate professional, comes with particular stressors.

 - Affirmations and a wind-down routine at the end of the day can help you create and store positive energy.

 The real estate market can be frenzied or dead, depending on what’s driving it—economic or political forces, movement in interest rates, or demographic changes, for example.
 It’s easy to see why stress and anxiety are high in an industry where your ability to make an income largely relies on the stability of others.
-With May being Mental Health Awareness Month, it’s time to establish healthier practices in your daily routine.
+It’s time to establish healthier practices in your daily routine.

 No career comes without stressors, but there are particular challenges when working a 100% commission-based job.
 The lack of a consistent paycheck could send some spiraling into anxiety.
 Add to that the pressures of being a small-business owner.
 You are the lead generator, the marketer, the salesperson, the planner, the event coordinator, and so on and so forth.
 But while we’re all too familiar with the ebbs and flows of building a real estate business, the real question is: How do we manage the stress that comes with it?